SirBofu/dsda-doom-mbf24/mbf24_spec.md

 #### Potential Additions
 - Secondary attack support for weapons, with secondary optional ammo types.
 - Support for DEHACKED-defined additional weapon and ammo types as well as pickups.
-- Use state for things.
-- Function to capture use presses on things that have use states.
-- State flag indicating whether or not a thing can be used.
 - Teleporter multi-destination support without map format requirements.
 - Allow DEHACKED definition of what weapons and ammunition the player starts with.